fbpx

 8. Increased myofibrillar density – Adding more muscle fibers without increasing muscle volume leads to an increase in density.

 9. Increased lateral force transmission – Only a fraction of contracting muscle fibers exert force along the muscle.
-A great deal of force is transmitted instead laterally to the adjacent collage layer via bonds called costameres.
+A great deal of force is transmitted instead laterally to the adjacent collagen layer via bonds called costameres.
 The number of these bonds can increase through training

 10. Increased tendon stiffness – The muscle and tendon are like two springs in series.
 A stiffer tendon allows the muscle fibers to generate more force.